October 15 – October 17, 2020 Thursday 3:00 PM – Saturday 1:30 PM

 Leadership – Brian Braganza

-Brian Braganza is an experiential educator specializing in vocational counselling, sustainability education, masculinity, and youth engagement.
-He was prepared by Parker J. Palmer and the Centre for Courage & Renewal as a facilitator in 2014 and has led retreats in Nova Scotia and in the U.S. Brian has a 24 year history with the Tatamagouche Centre and with HeartWood Centre for Community Youth Development.
-Brian delivers experiential programs for men and co-designed T.O.N.E., Therapy Outside Normal Environments, a unique men’s therapeutic project, which builds men’s abilities to connect authentically and live into their wholeness.
-He lives in a straw-bale home he built on an old farm near Bridgewater, Nova Scotia.
-Brian is also a wilderness traveler, poet and songwriter.
+Brian Braganza is a facilitator and experiential educator specializing in Leadership, Community Youth Development, and Masculinity.
+He was prepared by Parker J. Palmer and the Centre for Courage & Renewal as a facilitator in 2014 and has led retreats in Nova Scotia and the U.S. Brian has a 25-year history with the Tatamagouche Centre and with HeartWood Centre for Community Youth Development.
+Brian delivers experiential programs for boys and men and co-designed T.O.N.E., Therapy Outside Normal Environments, a unique men’s therapeutic project, which builds men’s abilities to connect authentically and live into their wholeness.
+Brian lives with his wife Tara and their daughter near Bridgewater, Nova Scotia.
+He is also a wilderness traveler, writer and musician.

 Leadership – Tara Reynolds